 Plugins allow you to do all kinds of useful things and add abilities that would otherwise require a lot of programming.
 However, you need to make sure that you’re careful when choosing the plugins that you use on your website, as they can cause conflicts and put your site security at risk.

-In order to maintain your WordPress plugins, you need to keep them updated regularly.
-If plugins remain on your website without being updated, they become full of weaknesses which hackers can use to gain access.
-Always disabled and remove any plugins that you don’t use.
+In order to help keep your website secure, you need to keep your plugins updated regularly.
+If plugins remain on your website without being updated, they have the potential to open up security issues.

 If you’re unsure about a plugin for your website, always feel free to contact us.
-We’re here to be your resource for anything website related.
+We’re here to be your resource for anything WordPress-related.